ELtrebolt/eltrebolt.github.io/src/content/blog/2023-11-10-How-To-Customize-Minimal-Mistakes.md

   - markdown
 ---

+> **Note:** This post refers to the initial version of my website built with [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) and Jekyll.
+My current site is built with Astro and Tailwind CSS.

 ## Getting Started

 Before getting started, check out [https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/#customizing](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/#customizing) for the comprehensive overview of what to do.
 On that page, here is the key info I found: